GwenSign in

 Integration categories

-This is the public map of the kinds of systems Gwen can use.
-Live and pilot status will keep tightening as each path is smoke-tested.
+This is the public map of the kinds of systems Gwen can use, connect, or coordinate when the work requires them.

 Documents, files, notes, drives, and knowledge sources that become useful context for missions and memory.
 Examples: Docs, Drive, spreadsheets, knowledge bases, shared files, research notes.